DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/tooltip.md

 ### Tooltip in Controlled Mode

-In controlled mode, specify in the `Tooltip` plugin's `targetItem` property and handle the `onTargetItemChange` event to control the tooltip visibility externally.
+In controlled mode, specify in the `Tooltip` plugin's `targetItem` property and handle the `onTargetItemChange` event to control the tooltip's visibility externally.

 .embedded-demo({ "path": "tooltip/controlled", "showThemeSelector": true })